vit-svoboda/kentico-onboarding-js/README.md

 **IMPORTANT:** preserve Immutability!

+## [optoinal] Task 4
+Rewrite the app to Typescript.
+Write unit tests for your Redux logic (actionCreators and reducers -- even combined).

 ## Coding style
+ESlint and TSlint are already set-up for you, so you will see all the errors and warnings in console and also in your WebStorm IDE.
 Please follow this rules while developing:
  - JavaScript file names are `lowerCamelCase`
  - one React component per file, name is `UpperCamelCase`, and has `.jsx` extension
  - use `'single quotes'` instead of `"double quotes"`
+ - more Draft-specific coding rules are specified in https://kentico.atlassian.net/wiki/display/KA/04b+-+JS+Draft+Conventions+--+DRAFT